 Lace frontals extend from ear to ear, creating a realistic hairline and allowing for diverse styling options.
 Their larger coverage area sets them apart, making them a preferred choice for those seeking more styling flexibility.

 13x4 and 13x6 frontals are the most common types of lace frontal.
-And there is a lace front wig that can also help create versatile styles without sew-ins.
+There is also a lace front wig that can help create versatile styles without sew-ins.

 ● Lace Size: